 Communicate your appreciation for family that are close by and acknowledge specifically what tasks they are doing.
 It is important that efforts are recognized.

 It can be difficult when a family member is doing something or handling a situation much differently than you would.
 Picking your battles will really help manage your own anxiety and reduce the stress in your relationship to your sibling.
 Ask questions and seek to understand before you criticize a decision.
 This will help your fellow caregiver feel understood and respected.

 - Use technology to your advantage to coordinate tasks and communicate.
-From Skype to GoToMeeting, there are many tools for doing face to face communication.
+From Skype, GoToMeeting and WhatsApp, there are many tools and platforms for doing face to face communication.
 A huge percentage of communication can be lost by just talking on the phone.
 Whether you are communicating with a sibling or talking with your aging loved one, seeing the person online can help you assess their demeanor.
 Apps like Unfrazzle and About One can also help you manage schedules and document who is doing what and when.